Post-Abortion Trauma Abortion Linked to Increase in Mental Health Disorders

 However, the hospital where the abortion was performed said that Beck had received adequate counseling, even though the regular counselor was away on vacation and the doctor who performed the abortion wrote on a form that Beck was living alone and had no support.
 The court heard that Beck had made “numerous cries for help” after the abortion and had made a previous suicide attempt the month before her death.
 She died in February 2007.

 In a suicide note quoted by the Daily Mail, Beck wrote: “Living is hell for me.
 I should never have had an abortion.
 I see now I would have been a good mum.
-I told everyone I didn’t want to do it, even at the hospital. … I was frightened, now it is too late.
-I died when my babies died.
-I want to be with my babies – they need me; no one else does.”
+I told everyone I didn’t want to do it, even at the hospital. … I died when my babies died.”

 Her story echoes that of other women who said they were in despair and suicidal after their abortions, many of which were coerced or unwanted.
 Judith, quoted in Hope and Healing, writes: